 Waking up with the birds in the middle of the bush we head off on a thrilling nature walk.
 The guided walk is a great way to spot animals and birds, as many species are most active in the morning hours.
 We get up close to mother nature and learn more about the unique flora and fauna of this diverse ecosystem.

-Return to camp for a light breakfast before gliding out of the Okavango Delta in mekoros.
-At the mokoro station we switch to a 4x4 safari vehicle, retracing our rough tracks to the camp near Maun.
-Have lunch and spend the afternoon resting at camp, visiting bustling Maun or taking to the skies on an optional Okavango Delta flight.
+Return to camp for a light breakfast before gliding out of the Okavango Delta in the mekoros.
+At the mokoro station, we switch to a 4x4 safari vehicle, retracing our rough tracks to the camp near Maun.
+Have lunch and spend the afternoon resting at camp or visit bustling Maun with your safari guide.
+Alternatively, grab the chance to take an optional flight over the delta in a small fixed-wing plane.
 Flying over the delta is a remarkable experience - an exciting way to take in the full expanse of the delta plains and waterways, spotting wildlife below.

-Today we have a long drive ahead, travelling south to Khama Rhino Sanctuary.
+Today we travel south to Khama Rhino Sanctuary.
 We get up early for a hearty breakfast before hitting the road for a full day of driving.
-We drive along the edges of the Kalahari Desert region in central Botswana, via the small, remote town of Mopipi.
+Our long drive takes us along the edges of the Kalahari Desert region in central Botswana, via the small, remote town of Mopipi.

 Arriving at Khama Rhino Sanctuary in the late afternoon we embark on an open vehicle game drive in this compact and game-rich park.
 The local guides share their in-depth knowledge of the bush and its inhabitants with you on the game drive, giving you the chance to learn more about the flora and fauna.
 Sightings include rhinos, giraffes, black-backed jackals, zebras, wildebeest, springbok and many more, as well as birds.